 MBA/MS Program 2008

-Josh is Senior Project Director at WSP and leads the company’s sustainability strategy practice area in the US, helping clients achieve success across their sustainability agenda.
+Josh is a Practice Leader on WSP's sustainability and energy team and leads the company's sustainability strategy offering in the US, helping clients achieve success across their sustainability agenda.
 Prior to WSP, he managed sustainability and supply chain engagements as a Senior Manager at Deloitte Consulting and was a Research Analyst at Industrial Economics, focusing on economic and environmental policy analysis.
 While at Michigan, he interned at Deloitte and Ford, supported Waste Management during MAP, and completed an independent study with the World Resources Institute.
 In addition to his MBA/MS, Josh has a BA in environmental studies from Middlebury College.
 He currently lives in Boulder, CO with his wife Lori, daughter Lila, and dog Lincoln.

 Senior Vice President